phuang1024/phuang1024/no_java.md

 ## Why Java is a mediocre programming language

 * Java lacks useful features.
-There is no memory management, and there are no low level operations in Java.
-It is even missing unsigned integer types!
-Java copied most of C++ syntax, but designed the language to be high level.
+The OOP system is very powerful, but because of the lack of extra features, programming something is very difficult.
+On the other hand, Python is slow, but has many features, such as C integration, list comprehension, and running code dynamically, that makes the language superior.
+Java copied style and syntax from C++, but designed the language to be high level.
 If the purpose and features don't match, the language will not succeed.
 * Everything must be a class.
 A class defines the memory layout of an abstract concept, optionally with functions that are tied to the class (methods).
 If you need to group members together, use a namespace instead of a class to be clear about your purpose.